dataforgoodfr/climateguard/jobs/README.md

 * env variable  "BUCKET_OUTPUT" - bucket name with partitions : year,month,day,channel
 * env variable "MIN_MISINFORMATION_SCORE": 10 # the minimum score to have to be kept (10 out of 10)
 * env variable : "CHANNEL" : mediatree former channel name (tf1 for TF1, itele for cnews, bfmtv for BFMTv ...)
+* env variable : NUMBER_OF_PREVIOUS_DAYS (integer): default 7 days to check if something missing - in case production servers had an issue
 ## Deployment
 App image is pushed on the Scaleway Container Registry, and then deployed on the Scaleway Serverless service.